Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Introduction

 \subsection{Summary}

-The remainder of this work is organized as follows: Section~\ref{sec:related_literature} summarizes related background literature on statistical modeling for dynamic multilayer graphs.
+The remainder of this work is organised as follows: Section~\ref{sec:related_literature} summarises related background literature on statistical modelling for dynamic multilayer graphs.
 In Section~\ref{sec:DMPRDPG}, we introduce our proposed dynamic multiplex random dot product graph (DMPRDPG) and the related doubly unfolded adjacency spectral embedding (DUASE) estimator.
 The main results related to the asymptotic properties and stability guarantees of DUASE are established in Section~\ref{sec:theoretical_results}, followed by examples on subsequent inference tasks in Section~\ref{sec:subsequent_inference}.